|

 Denise’s most recent work:

-- Traveled to Balakot, Pakistan September of 2006.
+- Traveled to Balakot, Pakistan September of 2006, November of 2007 and 2009.
 Partnering with Real Medicine Foundation, an organization that has been working on the earthquake relief efforts since October 2005, they provided medical supplies and assistance to local resident.

 In Sri Lanka she also assisted the delegation of Doctors of the World Argentina on a Dengue Prevention Mission.
 She developed a School Correspondence Project where schools in Sri Lanka correspond with schools in Virginia.